 Whilst fostering, you will have the full support and back-up of the rescue.
 We are available to give advice and answer questions, and our facebook group (link at the top) is also a fantastic source of help and information.

 Adopting your foster dog

-Many of our fosterers decide after a while that they cannot face letting the dog go, and therefore the dog’s current fosterer will always be given first refusal on adopting the dog.
-Adoption fees are £250 and the dog will be up to date on vaccinations and where possible will be on the vacs for life scheme They will also be spayed/neutered if old enough or will come with a neutering contract if it is a puppy.
+Many of our foster families decide after a while that they cannot face letting the dog go, and therefore the dog’s current fosterer will always be given first refusal on adopting the dog.
+Our adoption fee is £200 They will also be spayed/neutered if old enough or will come with a neutering contract if it is a puppy.
 This is to ensure that the dog will be spayed/neutered and not used for breeding.